How To Tell If It's Silverfish In Your Fort Worth Home

 Identification: At 1 ¼ to 2 ⅛ inches long, these are the largest cockroaches you'll find inside your Dallas home.
 They are a sickly chestnut color and have a yellowish-orange 8 on their back, just below the head.

 These little insects are permanent guests.
 When they get inside, they are happy to stay.
-One reason they do so well inside man-made structures is that they are able to live in dry conditions.
+One reason they do so well inside man-made structures is that they can live in dry conditions.
 These cockroaches can be found harboring in any location within your home that is dark and secluded.

 Identification: These are brown cockroaches with light bands of color that run across their wings.
 They're the smallest cockroach on our list.
 An adult brown-banded cockroach is only about ½ an inch long.